xeago/gradblog/graduation/performance-plan.md

   |         |
 -:|:-------:|-----------|
 PI          | [16][PI16]| A student demonstrates in practice to be able to realize an integer design.
-Description |           |
+Description |           | Validated documentation with the implementation is part of the end-result.
+Backtracking the designs, and the decisions within them will serve as validation of the documentation.
 Relevance   | 80        |
-Note        |           | Backtracking the designs made and the decisions within them later on in the internship.

   |         |
 -:|:-------:|-----------|